kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 Example: C:\>plink -ssh root@192.168.101.1
 ```

-Alternatively, we can use another PuTTY SSH module called PSCP.
+Alternatively, we can use another PuTTY SSH module called `PSCP`.
 PSCP (PuTTY Secure Copy Protocol) is a command-line tool for transferring files and folders from a Windows computer to a Linux computer.

 But before that, we need to check if SSH port is already open our the AttackerVM: